appacademy/jump-start/part1/part1.md

 * Watch your indentation!
 * Functions can call other functions

-Readings or Examples Links (in case you get stuck or need help.):
+Readings link with examples (in case you get stuck or need help):
 * [Functions Reading](./functions.md)